shchen-idmod/emodpy-typhoid/docs/faq.rst

     python package_setup.py develop

 This method is the most popular and proven, though there are some other options.
-Installing this way means that the |EMODPY_malaria| module in site-packages actually points to the same code as you have checked out in git.
+Installing this way means that the |EMODPY_typhoid| module in site-packages actually points to the same code as you have checked out in git.
 For more detail, see this `Stack Overflow post
 <https://stackoverflow.com/questions/19048732/python-setup-py-develop-vs-install#19048754>`_.